cherifimehdi/Check_Access/README.md

 ![Topology](./Images/Topology.png)

 [GNS3](https://gns3.com/) was used with Cisco routers and a Linux machine as Admin since the framework __Genie/PyATS__ works only on Linux or Mac OSX.
-However, you can use the Windows Subsystem for Linux (WSL, as the case used in this project).
+However, you can use the Windows Subsystem for Linux (WSL), as the case of this project represented here by the __Admin__ host as shown in the topology.
 You can also test this project using your own emulator or the [DevNet Sandbox Cisco Modeling Labs (CML)](https://devnetsandbox.cisco.com/RM/Topology).
 You just need to modify the parameters concerning the information about the devices used in the __connex.yml__ file (IP addresses, users, IOS type, ...).

 # Packages installation and Requierements